 To expand our user base and increase traffic to our sites and mobile applications, we enter into arrangements with leading software companies and device manufacturers for the distribution of our services and technology.
 In particular, we have agreements, on a co-marketing basis, with certain internet browsers.
-In addition, several mobile device manufacturers include Yandex as the default search engine on certain Windows-based models of handsets in Russia.
 As new methods for accessing the internet become available, including through new digital platforms and devices, we may need to enter into new or amended distribution agreements.
 See also "-The competition to capture market share on mobile devices is intense and if we are not successful in offering, achieving substantial reach among users and monetizing search and other services on mobile devices, our business, financial condition and results of operations could be adversely affected."

-Our largest distribution partners in 2014 were Opera, which offers mobile and desktop browsers, and Mozilla, which includes our search as the default in its Firefox browser.
-If we are unable to continue our arrangements with Opera or Mozilla, or enter into comparable arrangements with new distribution partners, particularly for the distribution of our search and other services on mobile devices, this would likely have a negative effect on our search market share over time.
+Our most significant distribution partners in 2015 were Opera, which offers mobile and desktop browsers, and where Yandex is the default search in certain search entry points; Mozilla, which includes our search as the default in its Firefox browser; and Microsoft, which offers our search as the default homepage and search tool in Microsoft Edge and Internet Explorer running on the Windows 10 operating system for users in Russia, Belarus, Kazakhstan, Ukraine and Turkey.
+If we are unable to continue our arrangements with Opera, Mozilla or Microsoft, or enter into comparable arrangements with new distribution partners, particularly for the distribution of our search and other services on mobile devices, this would likely have a negative effect on our search market share over time.
 In the future, existing and potential distribution partners may not offer or renew distribution arrangements on reasonable terms for us, or at all, which could limit our ability to maintain and expand our user base, and could have a material adverse effect on our business, financial condition and results of operations.